← Home

 The short answer is: it’s easier not to buy me gifts and you should donate what you would have spent to The Patchwork Project because that is the greatest gift you can get me.
 I don’t value physical possessions very much, I am lucky enough to have an income that allows me to buy according to my needs, and I often like very particular things and I don’t usually communicate the details of these to others.
 This puts us both in an awkward position when you’ve put a lot of thought into a gift but it’s still, for whatever reason, not quite right.

-If you do feel the need to get me a gift, this page should hopefully clarify a few “safe” options.
+If you do feel the need to get me a token gift, this page should hopefully clarify a few “safe” options.

 What to buy